ABSanthosh/SWENG-837-Course-Project/Readme.md

   - **View News Feed** depends on **RSS Feeds** for content, showing the integration with external news sources.
   - **Select Preferences** influences **View News Feed**, as preferences determine the content displayed.

-#### Purpose and Insights

-This diagram captures Barn’s core interactions in a simple, stakeholder-friendly way.
-It highlights the user-driven nature of the app, where personalization and ease of use are key, while showing dependencies on external systems (Google OAuth for security, RSS Feeds for content).
-For junior developers and analysts, this serves as a starting point to understand Barn’s scope and user flows before diving into detailed design.

 ## UML Domain Model

-The UML Domain Model for Barn (Better Alternative to RSS News) identifies the key entities and their relationships within the problem domain, independent of any specific technology or implementation details.
+This UML Domain Model for Barn helps us identify the key entities and their relationships within the problem domain, independent of any specific technology or implementation details.
 This model focuses on the conceptual structure of the news aggregation system, capturing the essential objects and their interactions to represent the core problem of delivering personalized, distraction-free news.
-Below is the PlantUML code for the Domain Model, followed by a detailed explanation.
+Below is the PlantUML for the Domain Model, followed by a detailed explanation.

 ![DomainModel](DomainModel.png)